MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note-model.md

     To remove the attachment, select **Remove Attachment**.

 7. To include a link to a website, select **Add URL**, and then enter the website address in the text field.
-The URL must start with http://.
+The URL must start with http:// or https://.

     To remove the URL, select **Remove URL**.